strangeforloop/JS-iPhone-Calculator/README.md

 # JS-iPhone-Calculator

-JavaScript calculator styled to emulate the look of an iPhone X.
+JavaScript calculator styled to emulate the look of an iPhone.

 Styled with [Tailwind CSS](https://tailwindcss.com/).